robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 An alternative is using the `pipe separated format`_ where the separator is the pipe character surrounded with spaces (:codesc:`\ |\ `).

-Executed files typically use the :file:`.robot` extension, but that `can be configured`__ with the :option:`--extension` option. `Resource files`_ can use the :file:`.robot` extension as well, but using the dedicated :file:`.resource` extension is recommended.
+Suite files typically use the :file:`.robot` extension, but what files are parsed `can be configured`__. `Resource files`_ can use the :file:`.robot` extension as well, but using the dedicated :file:`.resource` extension is recommended and may be mandated in the future.
 Files containing non-ASCII characters must be saved using the UTF-8 encoding.

-Robot Framework also supports reStructuredText_ files so that normal Robot Framework data is `embedded into code blocks`__.
-It is possible to use either :file:`.rst` or :file:`.rest` extension with reStructuredText files, but the aforementioned :option:`--extension` option `must be used`__ to enable parsing them when executing a directory.
+Robot Framework supports also reStructuredText_ files so that normal Robot Framework data is `embedded into code blocks`__.
+Only files with the :file:`.robot.rst` extension are parsed by default.
+If you would rather use just :file:`.rst` or :file:`.rest` extension, that needs to be configured separately.

+Robot Framework data can also be created in `JSON format`_ that is targeted more for tool developers than normal Robot Framework users.
+Only JSON files with the custom :file:`.rbt` extension are parsed by default.

 Earlier Robot Framework versions supported data also in HTML and TSV formats.
 The TSV format still works if the data is compatible with the `space separated